 Yes, money in itself is not evil.
 But to substitute the judgments previously imposed on the co-existence of material comfort and spirituality with a focused emphasis on material attainment is simply the perpetuation of a different dream.

 My own approach to ‘spirituality’ has been grounded in my experience.
 Being honest about where I am has allowed me to accept and adopt whatever practices were suitable for that point in time.
 For example, when my husband lay unconscious in the ICU (and all our hopes and savings had run out) it was the least abundant I had felt it in my life.
 I walked into the prayer room at the hospital and prayed, “You got me to this.
 You will get me through it.”
 The next morning, out of the blues, a friend of mine came and gave me a copy of John Randolph Price’s “The Abundance Book”.
 The Abundance Principals described therein are quite complementary to what I write here.
 But it was true that money seemed a life or death requirement at that point.
 I did the ’40 Day Prosperity Program’ described in it to honor my friend’s thoughtfulness.
 Even in the midst of what felt like a crisis, it completely shifted my perception of money and also transformed the situation.
 While I may have had many other layers and areas to work on, I have never worried about money since I did that exercise.
 It comes and goes smoothly enough.
-In case you were wondering – that was 15 years back.
-And most of the work I have done since is for free.
+In case you were wondering – that was in the year 2000.
+And a lot of the work I have done since has been for free.

 This post intends to help clarify any confusion that may be a consequence of simultaneously seeking diverse objectives.
 The superficial understanding, confusion and guilt caused by chasing all kinds of conflicting material offered under the universal umbrella of “spirituality” today can lead to feelings of self-judgment, stuckness, guilt and even depression.
 Deeply examining where you are and what choice you would like to make may release a lot of background stress.
 It could also help you move forward without procrastination or guilt.
 If nothing else, I hope this piece raises some useful questions for the reader to introspect on.